 How DMP Works

 DMP doesn't just show you odds.
-It builds projections from real game data, calculates expected value against the market, and uses AI to assess whether edges are durable or fragile.
-Here's how each piece works — and how it adapts by sport.
+It builds projections from real game data, calculates expected value against the market, and synthesizes all the data to assess whether edges are durable or fragile.
+Each sport gets a purpose-built pipeline tuned to its realities.

 Projections

-Every prop you see on DMP has a projection behind it — a statistical estimate of what a player is likely to produce in their upcoming game.
+Every prop you see on DMP has a projection behind it -- a statistical estimate of what a player is likely to produce in their upcoming game.
 Projections power two things: the PROJ column on the odds screen and the P(over) probability used for model-based EV.
+Each sport has its own pipeline.

 Stats We Project